gray-panda/grayrepo/2017_labyREnth/chal/prog5_dgeh/README.md

 			- Prints out the analyzed format and data in a table form for me to view
 			- Will fail if the sample urls produces the clash described above

-As of the writing of this article, the challenge server seems to be down.
 After solving 5 questions, the flag is revealed

 The following is the output of a successful run of the script